phonologus/QED/README.md

 The more elaborate `mkfile` can build, install, and archive.
 It can also run off `pdf` versions of the turtorial and manpage.
 However, it depends on you having a working [plan9port](https://github.com/9fans/plan9port).

+The `read.me` file is Rob Pike's, accompanying his original tarball.
+It provides an interesting snapshot into the work-in-progress, and the relationship between QED and ED.

+The `q` subdirectory contains Rob's library of useful QED programs.
+Again a tutorial in themselves.
+The manpage builder is particularly cute, whereas the parenthesis-counter is a tour-de-force.